 - UiPath - an essential library for UIAutomation activities.

 The table below enlists the dependencies shipped with each version of the UiPath.UIAutomation.Activities package:

 Due to the fact that the Computer Vision activities have moved to the UIAutomation pack in 19.10, Installing the UIAutomation v19.10.1 pack in a project that already contains a version of the Computer Vision pack throws an error.

 The AI Computer Vision pack contains refactored fundamental UIAutomation activities such as Click, Type Into, or Get Text.
 The main difference between the CV activities and their classic counterparts is their usage of the Computer Vision neural network developed in-house by our Machine Learning department.
 The neural network is able to identify UI elements such as buttons, text input fields, or check boxes without the use of selectors.

 Created mainly for automation in virtual desktop environments, such as Citrix machines, these activities bypass the issue of inexistent or unreliable selectors, as they send images of the window you are automating to the neural network, where it is analyzed and all UI elements are identified and labeled according to what they are.
 Smart anchors are used to pinpoint the exact location of the UI element you are interacting with, ensuring the action you intend to perform is successful.

-To use the Computer Vision activities in the current project, you need an ApiKey which can be obtained from the Cloud Platform as detailed here
+To use the Computer Vision activities in the current project, you need an ApiKey which can be obtained from the Automation Cloud as detailed here.

 The ApiKey must then be inserted in the ApiKey field in the Computer Vision Project Settings property category.
 You can see the Project Settings page for more information.